Can Liverpool afford to let 'safety valve' Wijnaldum leave on a free transfer? | Goal.com

 In terms of league matches, the Dutchman has missed only 11 games from a possible 143.
 Again only Firmino, with eight, has missed fewer.

-If he’s fit - and he usually is, which is an underrated quality in the modern game – then Wijnaldum features, although it is interesting to note that he has twice been left on the bench by Klopp in Champions League semi-finals.
+If Wijnaldum is fit - and he usually is, which is an underrated quality in the modern game – then he features, although it is interesting to note that he has twice been left on the bench by Klopp in Champions League semi-finals.
 On both occasions, against Roma in 2018 and, most memorably, Barcelona last year, he came on to make a sizeable contribution as a substitute.

 Interestingly, he has described his relationship with Klopp as “more or less hate and love”, admitting that being left out against Barcelona left him “so angry and so disappointed” that he wanted to prove a point to his manager.